jefmud/minimus-users/README.md

 - command line interface for user services such as:  --createuser, --deleteuser, --listuser, --updateuser.
 You will usually pass `sys.args` to the function, but it is just an array of arguments.

-The programmer can easily extend this with an update_user

 ## Requires: